shihab97820/base-learning/README.md

-## Day 36 – Understanding Transaction Finality ⏱️
+## Day 37 – Understanding Data Availability 📦

-Today's learning focused on transaction confirmation and finality on Base.
+Today's learning focused on data availability and why it is important for Layer 2 networks like Base.

-I learned that when a transaction is submitted, it goes through different stages before becoming fully settled.
-Base processes transactions quickly on Layer 2, while Ethereum provides the underlying settlement and security.
-Understanding these stages is important when building applications that handle valuable assets or time-sensitive operations.
+I learned that scaling a blockchain is not only about processing transactions faster.
+The data required to verify and reconstruct Layer 2 activity also needs to remain available.
+Base relies on Ethereum for data availability and settlement, helping maintain transparency while keeping transaction costs lower than executing everything directly on Ethereum.

-Learning about transaction finality helped me better understand what happens behind the scenes after a user confirms a transaction.
-It also showed me why developers need to consider confirmation states when designing reliable onchain applications.
+Understanding data availability gave me a better idea of how different components of Layer 2 infrastructure work together.
+Efficient data handling is an important part of making blockchain networks scalable, reliable, and accessible.

-**#Base #BuildOnBase #TransactionFinality #Layer2 #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #DataAvailability #Layer2 #Ethereum #Scaling #Web3 #100DaysOfBase**